 Purpose of workshop:

 The purpose of the workshop is to continue discussions identifying and work through key retail market processes, role mapping and supporting documentation in preparation for the delivery of the final determination for competition in metering and related services rule change.

+The subjects under discussion are aimed at an operating level knowledge of the NEM Metrology and Retail Processes and Procedures combined with an understanding of the AEMC draft determination on competition in metering.

-From these discussions, we’re identifying key issues and areas requiring further clarification and actions as captured in the POC Issues/Question register as a standing agenda item for PoC workshops moving forward.
+From these discussions, the purpose is to identify key issues and areas requiring further clarification and actions as captured in the POC Issues/Question register as a standing agenda item for PoC workshops moving forward.

 Issues Register:

-R. Kaplan (AEMO) reviewed the register for new items raised since the previous workshop.
+R. Kaplan (AEMO) discussed he register, including new items raised since the previous workshop.
+Please refer to the register for further information.

-P. Ellis (Ausnet Services) raised that the log requires dates to be noted for issues where comments are updated in the log.
+P. Ellis (Ausnet Services) suggested dates to be captured alongside the issue notes.

-MC68, noted where participants discussed meter replacements if significant events i.e. floods in QLD occur.
-It was discussed that the LNSP is not responsible for completing all processes deemed outside rules or procedures, covered differently in jurisdictions.
-AEMO requested participants circulate this issue to AEMC for review.
-Also discussed that DB’s may hold meter stock to replace meters in event of catastrophic event.
-AEMO queried if this is more of a commercial arrangements with DB’s to replace.

 The issues log is to be updated to reflect the discussion and new issues raised.
 The issues log will be circulated with the next meeting pack.
+Post publication of the Final Determination, open issues will be further reviewed to clarify and consider if any open items can be closed.
 Any feedback or new issues are invited, and should be sent to PoC@aemo.com.au on an ongoing basis.

 Metrology Procedure Part B:

-R. Kaplan (AEMO) reviewed the procedures with the group.
+R. Kaplan (AEMO provided an overview of the key changes marked up to the draft procedure which have been considered to-date based on the draft rule, it was outlined that this procedure will be further reviewed post the release of the final determination provided

 Highlights of discussion points:

-Retail Provider (RP) governance concerns raised by the group Part B obligations.
-This was feedback from AGL post workshop #3.
+Responsible Person (RP) governance concerns were raised by AGLfor Part B obligations around decision making processes for substitutions.
+This as been captured in the issues log (MC74).

-Treatment of Type 4A meters in adequately understanding manual reading for QLD and TAS manual interval reading.
-This has been captured on the Issues Register.

-Issue MC32 substitution types needing review has been captured on the Issues Register and will be discussed at future workshops.
+It was noted that substitution types should be reviewed post the final determination, this has been captured on the Issues Register and will be discussed at future workshops.
+Issue number MC32

-AEMO noted that some Type 4 methodologies do not apply to small customers.
+AEMO noted that some substitution methodologies for Type 4 metering installations may not apply to small customers.
+This will be reviewed as part of the next procedure review post the final determination. .

-Other issues:

-No other issues were discussed.
+.

 Service Level Procedure – Metering Data Provider (SLP MDP)

-D. Chau (AEMO) reviewed the procedure with the group.
-Key changes documented in a one page summary for the workshop.
+D. Chau (AEMO) provided an overview of the key changes marked up to the draft procedure which have been considered to-date based on the draft rule, it was outlined that this procedure will be further reviewed post the release of the final determination provided

 Highlights of discussion points: